RubixML/ML/README.md

 Here you can find answers to the most frequently asked questions.

 ### What environment should I run Rubix in?
 Typically, there are two different types of *environments* that a PHP program can run in - on the command line in a terminal window or on a web server such as Nginx via the FPM module.
 Most of the time you will only be working with the command line in Rubix unless you are building a system to work live in production.
-In the latter scenario, we reccommend running your models as background services and serving the requests from a cache.
+In the latter scenario, we recommend running your models as background services and serving the requests from a cache.
 For more information regarding the environments in which PHP can run in you can refer to the [general installation considerations](http://php.net/manual/en/install.general.php) on the PHP website.

 To run a program on the command line, make sure the PHP binary is in your default PATH and enter:
 ```sh